Priyan0ne9/Excel-Dashboard-1/README.md

 ## 📥 How to Use
 1. Download the Excel file from this repository
 2. Open in **Microsoft Excel** (Desktop version recommended)
-3. Use slicers to filter and explore insights
-4. Update the data to see dynamic changes in visuals
+3. Update the data to see dynamic changes in visuals

----

-## 📜 License
-This project is licensed under the MIT License – feel free to use and modify.